PacoReinaCampo/MPSoC-DV/doc/book/appendix/appendix1.md

 ## OVERVIEW

-IEEE Std 1735 is a standard developed by the Institute of Electrical and Electronics Engineers (IEEE) that focuses on the encryption and management of electronic design intellectual property (IP).
+IEEE STD 1735 is a standard developed by the Institute of Electrical and Electronics Engineers (IEEE) that focuses on the encryption and management of electronic design intellectual property (IP).
 Officially titled "IEEE Standard for Encryption and Management of Electronic Design Intellectual Property," this standard provides guidelines and recommendations for securing electronic design IP throughout its lifecycle, from creation to distribution and use.

 ### Key Aspects

 1. **Scope**:

-   * IEEE Std 1735 addresses the need for standardized methods to protect electronic design IP, including hardware description languages (HDLs), IP blocks, netlists, and other design assets.
+   * IEEE STD 1735 addresses the need for standardized methods to protect electronic design IP, including hardware description languages (HDLs), IP blocks, netlists, and other design assets.
    * It encompasses encryption techniques, key management practices, secure workflows, and compliance requirements relevant to the protection of electronic design IP.

 2. **Encryption and Key Management**: